 The back has a honeycomb pattern on the removable back.
 If the removable back is not replaced properly, water could easily come into contact with the battery, sim card, and microSD card.
 There is a noticeable difference in heft between the flagship and the Active, but not so much where it is uncomfortable to carry.

 If you aren’t familiar with the TouchWiz UI, you are in for a pleasant surprise.
 The S4 Active has a silky-smooth interface with almost zero lag.
 Samsung also adds nice features to its UI such as the Air View which previews information simply by hovering your finger over the screen.
 It also features a magnifier to assist with reading small text on a web page.
-Also you can move between home screens by simply waving your hand over the phone.
-Nice feature to have, but not necessary in the day-to-day operation of the device.
+Also, you can move between home screens by simply waving your hand over the phone.
+It’s a nice feature to have, but not necessary in the day-to-day operation of the device.

 As mentioned earlier in this review, the camera on the S4 Active was slightly downgraded from the original.
 The Active can still capture video in HD at 1080p.
-It has never been easier to share photos or video.
-With a handy drop down menu, images or videos can be uploaded to social networking sites such as Facebook, YouTube, MMS, or email.
+It has never been easier to share photos or videos.
+With a handy drop-down menu, images or videos can be uploaded to social networking sites such as Facebook, YouTube, MMS, or email.
 It makes sharing memories very intuitive.

 One would think that a device with the capabilities and features that the S4 Active has would be a battery hog by nature.
 Early indications do not show this to be the case.
 At the time of this review, the S4 Active has been off the charger for almost 14 hours and it still has 31% battery with moderate use (texts sent and received, checking email, social networking, web surfing, GPS, and a game or two of Sonic Dash, etc.).
 This is in part due to the 2600mAh battery that the Active comes equipped with.
 Extensive screen use and/or gameplay will dramatically chew into the battery as with any high-powered device, but the battery will easily see you through a full day of normal use.